 Stomachache: what you should know

-My goal being to help you avoid unnecessary trips to the doctor (and drugs), I will try to clarify here what really happens when your stomach aches, what parts of the digestive system are involved and what this means, what it is caused from (which nobody really tells you about).
+My goal here is to help you avoid unnecessary trips to the doctor’s (and drugs): I will try to detail out what does in fact happen when your stomach hurts, what parts of the digestive system are involved, what it means, and what causes it.

-The most important is that you’ll get here various ways to prevent the onset of certain painful conditions that usually require the intervention of a doctor.
+I will supply you with methods to prevent the onset of certain painful symptoms that usually require the intervention of a doctor.